Sausage Pumpkin Pinwheels Appetizers - an excellent recipe for parties or potlucks around the holidays.

 - Preheat the oven to 375F.

-- On a flowered surface, unroll the puff pastry sheets.
+- Lightly flour the table and unroll the puff pastry sheets.

-- Roll each sheet like a log, pinching seams to seal.
-Cut it into 12 slices.
+- Roll each sheet like a log, ensuring the seams are sealed.
+Cut the log into 12 slices.

 - Place each pinwheel on the baking sheet leaving about 2 inches between each piece.
 Bake them at 375F for about 17-18 minutes or until lightly browned.
 Let them slightly cool before serving.

 - Make-Ahead Tip: Assemble the pinwheels a day ahead and refrigerate.
 Bake fresh when needed.